 PROGRAM TYPE Composite The following sequence of entries are made on the Touchpad to describe how the Sampler controller is to store the samples it takes, in the hardware specified in its configuration.
 The ACTIVE SETTINGS are not being altered.
+SET 1.
+Press the SET key.
+PROGRAM 6 TYPE 2.
+Press the PROGRAM TYPE key.

-3. Press an ARROW key.
+MANUAL SAMPLE 3.
+Press an ARROW key.
 Continue until Composite is shown on the display (for storage in single container).

-Terminate After 0003000 Samples

-The display will respond with the message "Terminate After 0000009 Samples".
+ENTER 4.
+Press the ENTER key.
+Terminate After 0003000 Samples The display will respond with the message "Terminate After 0000009 Samples".
 The numerical value will be whatever value was last placed in the controller's memory, usually after previous programming.
 To keep the previous value press ENTER, or, to set a new value, use the ARROW keys to advance the flashing prompt to the desired location and replace the digits under the prompt by using the digits (0-9) on the Touchpad.
 Each new entry will automatically advance the prompt to the next location.
 In this way, the entire 7 digit number can be changed.
 The ARROW keys can be used to skip already correct digits, in either direction.

-When the 9 digit number is correctly entered, press ENTER.

-PROGRAM TYPE <ENTERED> The display will echo the last entry with PROGRAM TYPE <ENTERED>.

-The controller has now been given a new value for PROGRAM TYPE.
+ENTER When the 9 digit number is correctly entered, press ENTER .
+PROGRAM TYPE <entered></entered> The display will echo the last entry with PROGRAM TYPE <entered>.</entered> RESTART The controller has now been given a new value for PROGRAM TYPE .
 The new value resides in the NEW ENTRIES area of the controller memory.
 To make these changes active, press the RESTART key, then again press it to confirm your choice.
 The controller will then be set to perform as a Composite Sampler in conjunction with the parameters programmed under the START DELAY and SAMPLE INITIATION variables.

-Summary of Sequence: SET, PROGRAM TYPE, ARROW(S), ENTER, ######, ENTER, RESTART, RESTART.
+Summary of Sequence: SET, PROGRAM TYPE, ARE ROW(S), ENTER, #######, ENTER,

+RESTART, RESTART.

-PROGRAM TYPE - Daily Cycle 5.5.3
+5.5.3 PROGRAM TYPE - Daily Cycle

-PROGRAM TYPE Daily Cycle